openxla/stablehlo/docs/interpreter.md

 1. Maps SSA values with `Tensor` values.
 2. Invokes `eval` on each of the ops within `func`.

 The op-level `eval` as mentioned in (2) is responsible for implementing the execution semantics of the op.
-Following is an example for Stablehlo::AddOp.
+Following is an example for `stablehloadd` op.
 In the example, individual elements of the `lhs` and `rhs` Tensors are pairwise extracted as `Element` objects which are then added.
 The result of the addition,
           an `Element` object, is stored in the final `result` Tensor.

 ```C++